pensjonatus/flash-fiction/blog/staring-contest.md

 ---
-title: 'Staring Contest'
+title: Staring Contest
 date: '2015-01-21'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 He was dropping her off.
 The car pulled up by the curb.